-What this tells us next improving insulin sensitivity is that sauna use is comparable in certain effects to actually partaking in aerobic activity.
-Unfortunately you can’t replace working out with a sauna session, but using both in conjunction with each other can produce some great effects on the body.
+What this tells us next improving insulin sensitivity is that sauna use is comparable in certain effects to actually partake in aerobic activity.
+Unfortunately, you can’t replace working out with a sauna session, but using both in conjunction with each other can produce some great effects on the body.

 Increases Hormone Production

 For those wondering if sauna use has any effect on your hormone production, you’re in luck.

 According to a study by the European Journal of Applied Physiology and Occupational Physiology:

 “Eight healthy young men were studied during three periods of heat exposure in a Finnish sauna bath…Plasma noradrenaline increased about 100% at 80 D, 160% at 100 D, and 310% at 80 DH.
 Adrenaline did not change.
 Plasma prolactin increased 2-fold at 80 D, 7-fold at 100 D, and 10-fold at 80 DH.
 Blood concentrations of the beta-endorphin immunoreactivity at 100 D, adrenocorticotropic hormone (ACTH) at 100 D and 80 DH, growth hormone at 100 D, and testosterone at 80 DH also increased, but cortisol at 80 D and 100 D decreased.”

 What this is ultimately saying is that growth hormone levels within the body were increased, in part due to time in the sauna, how hot the sauna was, and the frequency of sauna use.

 Saunas have been around for thousands of years and we understand the many benefits that come with using them.
 However, that does not mean we know everything yet.
 Researchers still continue to conduct studies to this day to widen our understanding of how it affects the body and its internal systems.

 Based on research and studies, the benefits of using a sauna after a workout are clear.